luised94/lab_utils/README.md

 8. HIGH- Quality control for fastq and BAM!
 5. HIGH- Make plots prettier, normalize data, incorporate origin features
-3. HIGH- Analyze Eaton data to plot it with my data
 1. MED- See Random R questions thread to create a list of packages that have been used and document use in scripts.
 2. LOW- Output environment info and git info to NGS data directory.
 HIGH once done.
 4. MED- Verify indexing is approapriate for R and bash scripts.